ronanchilvers/solo-swade/Game/Characters/Darius Fisher.md

 ---
 ![[darius-fisher-token.png|left]]
 > [!note] Description
 > Darius is in his early 30s and of medium height.
 He has dark brown hair that is often a mess, green eyes, a ready smile and a rather unkempt moustache.
+He is the third son of the Duke of

 > [!question]- Creating Aspects
 > ![[Character Creation Notes#Creating Aspects]]